 hot showers sound good don’t they – after a long day or workout, after a weekend of camping, when you’re sick or cold? the very thought of one is appealing. that’s a benefit we can leverage. the draw of such a basic need provides us the opportunity to engage with those who are moving through homelessness. our goal, first and foremost, is to connect with them on a personal level, to acknowledge their existence and help restore dignity – something that’s lost on the streets. through this, we’re able to cultivate relationship and from there, discern their greater needs. that’s why our community partners are key; the relationships we build and conversations we have allow us to work in concert with other agencies serving those moving through homelessness.

-we’d be remiss to not mention the many benefits of regular bathing. our guests deserve to know what reduced stress feels like, even if it’s only while they’re with us. they deserve to experience improved emotional resilience, higher levels of alertness, self-confidence and improvements in their overall physical health. and let’s be honest with each other, looks matter. we live in a world where appearance is everything. providing increased access to regular bathing opportunities (and shaving!) can mean the world of difference. many of the men and women we know who are homeless will tell you that a shower is the difference between setting up an interview or not; is the difference between landing that job; is the difference between keeping that job. we feel opportunities present themselves when people are treated with dignity.
+we’d be remiss to not mention the many benefits of regular bathing. our guests deserve to know what reduced stress feels like. they deserve to experience improved emotional resilience, higher levels of alertness, self-confidence and improvements in their overall physical health. and let’s be honest with each other, looks matter. we live in a world where appearance is everything. providing increased access to regular bathing opportunities (and shaving!) can mean the world of difference. many of the men and women we know who are homeless will tell you that a shower is the difference between setting up an interview or not; is the difference between landing that job; is the difference between keeping that job. we feel opportunities present themselves when people are treated with dignity.